Justin-Geisen/Uninstall-Wine/README.md

 Uninstalling wine is a real pain.
 If you try to directly uninstall wine using the apt-get remove, it still leaves the windows programs on your computer and it leaves them in your launch pad which wastes memory and visual space.

-This program will take care of all that pain for you.
+This program will take care of the whole uninstallation process for you.

 **Steps:**